kr-cyber/FADE_IN_AND_FADE_OUT/README.md

 5. jumper wires

-# have fun guys 🤪🤪🤪
+# Have Fun Guys 🤪🤪🤪